Peebles Corporation: History

-Peebles acquired the 87-acre Pacifica’s Rockaway Quarry for $7.5 million in 2005.
-In 2008, Peebles failed to convince a majority of Pacifica voters of the value of its proposed 355-unit mixed housing plan, which would also have included a luxury hotel and ample retail space.
-Two years after, Peebles decided to sell the property.

 Philanthropy & community involvement

 The Peebles Corporation works with local organizations in the communities in which they build projects.
 In 1998, the company founded the Entrepreneurship Academy at The Hospitality High School in Washington, DC.
 The company also helped build CARE Elementary in Miami in one of the most underserved communities in the city.
 Peebles works with the Milken Institute to support various initiatives with both the Prostate Cancer Foundation and global leadership.

-Peebles Emerging Developer Fund

 In 2019, Peebles launched Peebles Emerging Developer Fund, a $500 million investment fund for women and minority developers in New York, Los Angeles and South Florida.
 The fund has been trying to attract investors and deploy capital, but has encountered difficulties as it is focusing on public employment pension funds who have been hesitant.
 Peebles initially wanted to begin investing in by the end of 2020.
 As of 2022, the fund is raising capital to its new target, $450 million.